X

 Melissa Williams | Persnickety Plates

-Oven roasted garlic green beans are a super simple and healthy side dish that I can never stop eating!
+Oven baked green beans are a super simple and healthy side dish that I can never stop eating!
 Only five ingredients in this side dish that pairs well with just about anything.

 Prep Time 10 minutes